samar555/Assignment/README.md

  # Call API
 now open postman
 # add raw data to quiz
-POST /quizzes - to create a new quiz
+POST /quizzes - to create a new quiz <br>
 {
   "question": "What is the capital of France?", "optionsOfAnswer": ["London", "Paris", "Berlin", "Madrid"],